Gradient Checkpointing for Long DDE Simulations

 print(f"max delay = {max_delay:.2f} ms")

-The history buffer for a single coupling is therefore roughly history_length × n_states × n_nodes × 8 bytes ≈ history_length × 544 bytes per step.
-With ~60 000 steps the total forward-saved activation footprint for the coupling state alone runs into the hundreds of megabytes — and that is on top of the dynamics state, the noise tensor, and the auxiliary tape.
+A single coupling’s history buffer is roughly history_length × n_states × n_nodes × 8 bytes per step.
+Over ~60 000 steps the forward-saved coupling state alone runs into hundreds of megabytes, on top of the dynamics state, noise tensor, and auxiliary tape.

 Benchmark

-We benchmark forward time, gradient time, and (where the backend supports it) peak device memory across a sweep of checkpoint_every values.
-The sweep covers:
+We sweep block_size and measure forward time, gradient time, and peak memory (where the backend supports it).
+The grid spans:

-• K ≈ √n_steps — theoretical memory minimum.
+• K ≈ √n_steps: the theoretical memory minimum.

-• A non-divisor K — exercises the main-scan + tail-scan path.
+• a non-divisor K: exercises the main-scan plus tail-scan path.

 Benchmark Setup